hedlesschkn/Git-Commands/README.md

 from green 'clone or download' choose 'Use SSH"
 $ git remote add origin git@github.com:username/new_repo
 $ git push -u origin master
+if you made a readme this will fail and you need to do
+$ git pull --rebase
+then
+$ git push

 ### starting from github
 go to github.com, create a new repo